Babbel’s New Look: Here’s Why We Changed The Look And Feel Of Our App

 Easily find what you want to learn

 You can also easily shift between courses.
-If you want to switch to a different module — say you want to head over to the “Countries and Traditions” module to take a course specifically focused on the words and phrases you’ll need for your upcoming vacation — it takes just a couple taps or clicks (depending on which device you are using).
+If you want to switch to a different unit — say you want to head over to the “Countries and Traditions” unit to take a course specifically focused on the words and phrases you’ll need for your upcoming vacation — it takes just a couple taps or clicks (depending on which device you are using).
 The benefit is that you can find course content at your level based on your needs and goals.

 What’s Next?